Navid200/xDrip/docs/Proper-connectivity.md

 ---

 #### **Disconnect**
-There is a disconnect if either of the above conditions is not satisfied.
+There is a disconnect if either of the conditions mentioned in the previous section is not satisfied.
 There is a disconnect if you see "Deep sleeping errors" or "Checking auth errors" on the status page as shown below.
 ![](./Dexcom/images/DeepSleepingErrors.png)